webqit/webflo/README.md

 Routes in Webflo can be designed for different types of request/response scenarios.

 #### Scenario 1: Static File Requests and Responses
-> Environments: Server
+> Environments: Server, Service Worker

 Static file requests like `http://localhost:3000/logo.png` are expected to get a file response.
 These requests are automatically handled by Webflo when `next()`ed forward by route handlers.
 + The appropriate headers like [`Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type), [`Content-Length`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Length), etc. are added.
-+ Where a request has an [`Accept-Encoding`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding) header (e.g. `gzip`, `br`) and the target file has a matching encoded version on the file system (e.g. `logo.png.gz`, `logo.png.br`), the encoded version is served and the appropriate [`Content-Encoding`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding) response header is set.
++ Server-side, where a request has an [`Accept-Encoding`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding) header (e.g. `gzip`, `br`) and the target file has a matching encoded version on the file system (e.g. `logo.png.gz`, `logo.png.br`), the encoded version is served and the appropriate [`Content-Encoding`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding) response header is set.

-> **Note**
-> <br>The fact that static requests are seen by route handlers, where defined, means that they get a chance to dynamically generate the file responses the client sees!

 #### Scenario 2: API Requests and Responses
 > Environments: Server, Service Worker